pxl-research/pixie-ops/README.md

 curl -X POST http://$(kubectl get service pixie-ingest-svc --namespace pixie -o jsonpath='{.status.loadBalancer.ingress[0].ip}')/trigger; echo
 ```

-## TODO list:
+## TODO list (features):
 * Azure infrastructure + common API with local.
+* For cloud use LoadBalancer for Gateway instead of NodePort like on local!!!
+* How can we pull from GHCR and provide a key for private repo's?
 * Might want to support Shared Uploads: Use Deployment with single RWX PVC.
 All replicas share the same files.
-* For cloud use LoadBalancer for Gateway instead of NodePort like on local!!!
-* How can we pull from GHCR and provide a key for private repo's?
-* (What about images of multiple containers?
-Seems fine because split in multiple images.)
-* (Make environment variables overwrite what is in .env (in order to patch what is in pulled Docker image).
+* (Test if environment variables overwrite what is in .env (in order to patch what is in pulled Docker image).
 Seems fine.)
-* Healthcheck for StatefulSet based on: https://github.com/pxl-research/pixie-tabular-db/blob/main/infra/docker/docker-compose.dev.yml

-Note: only use CI/CD to build containers when pushing to main.
-Changing production should be done by manually applying Terraform/OpenTofu.
+* Check if healthchecks can be simplified.